 Keep things in perspective.

 Yes, standardized tests are important, but they are by no means the be-all and end-all of your life.
 In fact, they’re not even the be-all and end-all of your college applications!
-While a score that you’re happy with might be helpful when applying, many colleges, including UIUC, perform a holistic review of their applicants.
+While a score that you’re happy with might be helpful when applying, many colleges, including Illinois, perform a holistic review of their applicants.
 This means that test scores are only part of what the admissions team looks at.
 Who you are is more important, and it always will be.

 Keep things in perspective.
 Though it might be hard to believe right now, many students don’t even remember what their test scores were just a few years later.